Katie George (cricketer)

-Katie Louise George (born 7 April 1999) is an English cricketer who plays for Hampshire, Central Sparks and Welsh Fire.
+Katie Louise George (born 7 April 1999) is an English cricketer who plays for Warwickshire and London Spirit.
 A right-handed batter and left-arm pace bowler, she made her Hampshire debut in 2013.
 She has played 5 T20Is and 2 ODIs for England, all in 2018.

 Early life

 George was born on 7 April 1999 in Haywards Heath, West Sussex.

 Domestic career

 George made her debut for Hampshire in a 2013 Women's County Championship relegation play-off match against Oxfordshire.
 She took two wickets and scored 18 runs as her side won by 5 wickets.
 She did not play again until 2015, but had a successful season in both the County Championship and the Twenty20 Cup, taking 8 and 7 wickets, respectively.
 George was thereafter a regular in Hampshire's side, and was their second highest wicket-taker in their Championship winning season in 2018.

 George was part of the Southern Vipers squad in the Women's Cricket Super League between 2016 and 2018, winning the tournament with them in 2016.
 In 2019, she played for Yorkshire Diamonds, and took 4 wickets with an economy of 6.85.

 In 2020, George played two matches for Western Storm in the Rachael Heyhoe Flint Trophy, taking two wickets and scoring 19 runs.
 Injury limited her to just batting in the 2021 season, where she played one Rachael Heyhoe Flint Trophy match for Western Storm, scoring 37, and five Charlotte Edwards Cup matches, scoring 87 runs including 47* to guide her side to victory over North West Thunder.
 She also played 8 matches for Welsh Fire in The Hundred.
 She played eleven matches for Western Storm in 2022, across the Charlotte Edwards Cup and the Rachael Heyhoe Flint Trophy.
 She scored one half-century, hitting 74 from 43 deliveries in Storm's Rachael Heyhoe Flint Trophy victory over Sunrisers.
 She was ever-present for Welsh Fire in The Hundred, scoring 23 runs and taking one wicket.
 In November 2022, it was announced that George had signed for Central Sparks for the following season.
 In 2023, she played 19 matches for Central Sparks, across the Rachael Heyhoe Flint Trophy and the Charlotte Edwards Cup, including scoring 251 runs and taking 18 wickets in the Rachael Heyhoe Flint Trophy.
 She also played six matches for Manchester Originals in The Hundred.